shNext/Resume/README.md

 difficult to explain just one or two words but in my case the most closest expression is "difficult but attractive"

-## Goals I want to achieve at the company

-For Technological Advancement, Value Creation, Social Contribution

 ## The company I want to join in

 <p>